English Monarchs

 JAMES HEPBURN EARL OF BOTHWELL

-On arrival, he was imprisoned in Dragsholm Castle, where he was chained to a pillar half his own height, rendering him incapable of standing upright.
-He was to remain there, crouching in the dark and in his own filth until his death ten years later.
-His body had became overgrown with hair.
+On arrival, he was imprisoned in Dragsholm Castle, where he was chained to a pillar half his height, rendering him incapable of standing upright.
+He was to remain there, crouching in the dark and covered in filth until his death ten years later.
+His body had become overgrown with hair.
 Bothwell's mummified corpse was later put on display in the crypt at Faarevejle Church, near Dragsholm.

 ABDICATION